-Face-to-face exposure to someone with early chickenpox will put you at risk of infection.
-Even spending some time in the same room as a person with early chickenpox will put you at risk.
+Close exposure or contact with someone with early chickenpox will put you at risk of infection.
+Even spending some time in the same room as a person with early chicken pox will put you at risk.

 The highest risk is associated with living in the same household as a person with chickenpox.
-Nine out of 10 people who have not had chickenpox before will contract the disease under these circumstances.
+Nine out of 10 people who haven’t had chickenpox before will contract the disease under these circumstances.

 Certain groups of people are particularly at risk for severe chickenpox.
 Children and adults whose immune systems are compromised are at particular risk.

-Some drugs, such as high doses of cortisone used for severe asthma, arthritis or kidney diseases may compromise the immune system.
+Some drugs, such as high doses of cortisone used for severe asthma, arthritis and kidney disease, may also compromise the immune system.